NHSDigital/IOPS-FHIR-Simplifier-Backup/ImplementationGuideforDigitalMedicines/backup/method.md

    <text value="Swallowed whole or for ease of administration may be opened and the granules taken with acidic fluid or soft food but without chewing"/>
 </method>
 ```

+### Considerations when mapping legacy dosage instructions to FHIR Dosage

+Where an implementation approach is based on mapping of legacy text-based dosage instructions to the FHIR Dosage structure, the `method` described in text may not a like-for-like match a coded SNOMED method.
+In some cases there will be a suitable SNOMED coded term so we recommend involving clinicians during any mapping exercise.

+For example.
+Some historic mouthwash medication records may use the text-based method within the dosage of "`Rinse or Gargle`".
+There is a coded SNOMED term of "`Use as a mouthwash`" (93481000001108) which could be more suitable.

 ---